Find a local pick your own farm here!

 • Adams Farm - strawberries, blueberries, raspberries, blackberries, pumpkin patch- already gathered from the field, prepicked produce, restrooms, picnic area, containers are provided.

 1486 Highway 54 West, Fayetteville, GA 30214.
 Phone: 770-461-9395.
 Emai: adams_farm2005@yahoo.com.
 Directions: Click here for a map to our farm..
 Crops are usually available in April through October.
 Open: Monday through Saturday 9 am to 5 pm; call before you go!
 Payment: Cash, Check.
 We also have a wide variety of other fruits and vegetables that are not U-pick.
-Typical dates (always call before coming) U-PIC STRAWBERRIES from mid April to June, U-PIC BLACKBERRIES from the end of May through June, U-PIC RASPBERRIES from mid-May through mid-June, U-PIC BLUEBERRIES from June 1st through August 1st.
+Typical dates (always call before coming) U-PIC STRAWBERRIES from mid April to June, U-PIC BLACKBERRIES from the end of May through June, U-PIC RASPBERRIES from mid-May through mid-June, U-PIC BLUEBERRIES from June 1st through August 1st. [ Click here to update the listing ] (UPDATED: May 3, 2025, JBS)

-Comments from a visitor on May 19, 2012:/b> "my family and children just visited Adams Farm and had a wonderful experience.
+Comments from a visitor on May 19, 2012: "my family and children just visited Adams Farm and had a wonderful experience.
 My daughter turned to her grandfather and said 'this is the best day of my life'.
 Our family will be returning to pick the beautiful strawberries, blackberries and raspberries.
 They have great peanut butter ice cream.
 The staff and everyone there were so friendly and helpbul"

 • Bank's Vineyard - Grapes, Muscadines, grapes, Scuppernongs

 290 Banks Road, Fayetteville, GA.
 Phone: 770-633-9990.
-Open: usually available from mid August to frost: 9 am to 7 pm on Monday to Saturday, 11 am to 7 pm Sundays.
-2005 prices: $1.00 a pound.
+Open: usually available from mid August to frost: 9 am to 7 pm on Monday to Saturday, 11 am to 7 pm Sundays. [ Click here to update the listing ] (UPDATED: May 3, 2025, JBS)

 • Carnahans' - Blueberries

 116 Odith Road, off County Line Road, Fayetteville.
 GA, GA.
-Phone: 770-460-7796. (unsprayed blueberries beginning late June).
+Phone: 770-460-7796.
+Open: UPDATE for 2025: Call before you go, Does anyone have current information?
+If so, please write me; last reported hours were (unsprayed blueberries beginning late June).
 Open: Tuesday, Thursday and Saturday from 8 am to 12 pm and re-opens at 4 pm to 8 pm.
 2008 prices: $8/gallon.
-Containers provided.
+Containers provided. [ Click here to update the listing ]

-• Cottle Strawberry Farm - Strawberries
+• Cottle Strawberry Farm - 2025 assumed permanently closed, Strawberries

 Click here to see comments from visitors.